pthom/cvnp/Readme.md

 pybind11::array make_array()
 {
     cv::Mat m(cv::Size(10, 10), CV_8UC1);               // create a matrix on the stack
-    pybind11::array a = cvnp::mat_to_nparray(m, true);  // create a pybind array from it, using the shared memory
+    pybind11::array a = cvnp::mat_to_nparray(m, true);  // create a pybind array from it, using
-                                                        // (shared memory, which is on the stack!) return a;
+                                                        // shared memory, which is on the stack! return a;
 }  // Here be dragons, when closing the scope!
    // m is now out of scope, it is thus freed,